 She learns to go unnoticed, stoops her shoulders, lowers her eyes, tries to hide in fathomless dresses.
 She expects nothing.
 She pictures herself a stone, a tree, a mountain in someone else’s landscape.
 She gets a job in a grocery store, a supermarket, a café.
 Arms sunk in soap suds she stays in the kitchen, lets other girls dance in and out of the swinging doors and waits for something to happen.

 ‘Oh fuck it!’ says Lisa, dribbling dark coffee stains down her chin down her apron.
 Lisa, shutter quick, so fast she misses her mouth and giggles ‘Give us a sponge.’
 Natalie passes, scrubs a little at the ruined apron while Lisa wipes her chin.

 They plunge into friendship.
 Lisa changed the talk to the places she had visited and the men she had slept with.
-In Sheerness she had gone with a man who had been struck by lightening.
-In Whitby she had met a fisherman with one webbed foot.
-Lisa leaned against the sink and described wet, reckless nights in Scarborough, sulphurous guest houses, red wine and prawns, finger-stinging hot, plucked from the barbecue.
+In Sheerness she had gone with a man who had been struck by lightning.
+In Whitby, she had met a fisherman with one webbed foot.
+Lisa leaned against the sink and described wet, reckless nights in Scarborough, sulfurous guest houses, red wine, and prawns, finger-stinging hot, plucked from the barbecue.
 Natalie listened, let the suds grow cold, oozed fat, amorphous tears when the manageress scolded.

 ‘Poor cow,’ thought Lisa, noticing the tears.
 Lisa knew how to smile at customers.
 She could balance three plates on her delicate wrists and swing her hips to the dance of the door, forgot to give change with such charm it was a pleasure to lose it.